 About the project

-Most contaminants (including sediment, phosphorus, and E. coli) are mobilised in or enter the drainage and stream networks during large rainfall events that result in overland flow (surficial runoff).
 In 2012 scientists from AgResearch identified the potential for different types of drainage to decrease nitrogen and phosphorus losses to Waituna Lagoon.
-Part of this study looked at Peak Runoff Control (PRC) structures alternative option.
+Part of this study looked at Peak Runoff Control (PRC) structures as an alternative option.